Monday 22 June 2020

 There's not much point in mentioning the talents of the cast.
 They're The Marx Brothers, you know what you're going to get from them, and you get it.
 Groucho talks, Chico talks, in a way that doesn't sound as smart, but often gets him the right result, and Harpo does great work without any words.
 And you have Zeppo, swanning around being all Zeppo-ish.
 Dumont is good fun as the put-upon party hostess, Lillian Roth and Margaret Irving do well in smaller roles, and Louis Sorin and Robert Greig have their moments as, respectively, the art collector and the butler.

-Just because I don't love it, and it's always making me slightly wary as I type that out, doesn't mean that Animal Crackers shouldn't still be held up as a bit of a comedy classic.
+Just because I don't love it, and it's already making me slightly wary as I type that out, doesn't mean that Animal Crackers shouldn't still be held up as a bit of a comedy classic.
 It just happens to pale in comparison to the better films starring The Marx Brothers, the films that would come along soon after this one.

 7/10